U.S.A.

 They try to find any way to surivive this hellish nightmare.

-When I looked at the video box and read about the film and to find out the music groups that was used in the film I was expecting it to be an interesting 80's horror flick and I was right.
+Bottom line is when I looked at the video box and read about the film and to find out the music groups that was used in the film I was expecting it to be an interesting 80's horror flick and I was right.

 At first I thought the flick was just average as it just mainly took place in the movie theatre which can be a bore but I watched it again.